JuergenGutsch/blog/_source/_posts/2017-07-17-lightcore.md

 ---
 layout: post
-title: "News about LightCore 2.0"
+title: "LightCore is back - LightCore 2.0"
 teaser: "I recently wrote about that it is pretty hard to move an existing more complex .NET Framework library to .NET Core or .NET Standard 1.x.
 More complex in this case just means, that this library uses reflection a little more than maybe some others.
 I'm talking about the LightCore IoC container.
 Some weeks ago the preview version of .NET Standard 2.0 was announced and I tried it again."
 author: "Jürgen Gutsch"
 comments: true